External Stakeholders in a Project: Who They Are and How They Drive Project Success

 A simple mapping exercise at the start will save you hours of reactive communication later.
 This isn’t a formality.
 It’s how you avoid surprises.

-A kickoff meeting with your key external stakeholders, particularly the client, is not optional.
+A project kickoff meeting with your key external stakeholders, particularly the client, is not optional.

 Think of it as the foundation before the house goes up.
 Skip it and everything built on top is unstable.